logo

 Multiplying by 20 is the same as multiplying

+by mult8a.
 Writing mult8amay make the process more observable.

 Factor the numerator of the fraction.